-Orders are shipped within 10 days after order placement.
+Orders are shipped once per week.
 Thank you for your patience and support!

-The type of alcohol used in medicine making is ethanol or ‘drinking alcohol’.
+The type of alcohol used most often in medicine making is ethanol or ‘drinking alcohol’.
 The affectionate names of ethanol: aqua vitae, spirits, the Water of Life, and booze, conjure potion-like images in the imagination.
 As they should, since ‘aqua vitae’ was borne of the alchemical process.
 Legend ascribes the discovery of distillation and of aqua vitae to the alchemist Geber (Jábir-ibn-Hayyán).
 Other accounts say an Arabic alchemist named Rhazes discovered alcohol.
 Either way, distillation and the discovery of alcohol comes to us from what we now know as the Middle East.
 The word alcohol itself is derived from an Arabic word for a fine powder women used to stain their eyes, essentially evoking the meaning of ‘fine essence’.

 “The essential principle underlying the discovery is that the intrinsic power within the plant, or in this case within the wine, is an entity that can be extracted and collected with tools and the proper ritual.
 Nothing really new there, from a shamanic standpoint, other than the nature of the tools themselves: a retort instead of a bull-roarer, and a furnace instead of a drum.